imbforge/NGSpipe2go/pipelines/ChIPseq/README.md

 # ChIP-Seq pipeline
 Here we provide the tools to perform paired end or single read ChIP-Seq analysis including raw data quality control, optional adapter trimming, read mapping, peak calling, differential binding analysis and functional annotation.
 As input files you may use either zipped fastq-files (.fastq.gz) or mapped read data (.bam files).
 In case of paired end reads, corresponding fastq files should be named using *.R1.fastq.gz* and *.R2.fastq.gz* suffixes.
 The Pipeline performes 2 branches for bam file processing in parallel:
-- filtered branch: remove multimapping reads (MapQ filtered) as habitually done in most ChIP-seq studies and (optionally) removes duplicates from BAM file (assuming that duplicated library fragments are unwanted PCR artifacts.
-Duplicate removal is not recommended for single end design!).
+- filtered branch: removes multimapping reads (MapQ filtered) as habitually done in most ChIP-seq studies and (optionally) removes duplicates from BAM file assuming they are unwanted PCR artifacts (duplicate removal is usually recommended for paired-end data but not for single-end data).
 - unfiltered branch: alternative workflow using the unfiltered BAM files.
-May be preferable when studying some types of repetitive regions.
-Make sure to have set ESSENTIAL_DUP="auto" for MACS2 peak calling.
+This may be preferable when studying some types of repetitive regions (keep ESSENTIAL_DUP="auto" for MACS2 peak calling).

 ## Pipeline Workflow